juneDaSilva/weather-app/README.md

 - Display data in metric or imperial units.
 - Unique weather symbols for each forecast description.

+This app was an assignment from The Odin Project curriculum intended for practicing use of API and working with asynchronous code

 TODO:

 fix: call to API made on every unit measurement switch